-Today I learned, though I am not entirely surprised, that there is a World Butchers’ Challenge, which will next take place in 2018 in Belfast.
+Today I learned, though I am not entirely surprised, that competitive butchery is a thing.
+There is a World Butchers’ Challenge, which will next take place in 2018 in Belfast.
 Between this World Cup competition, countries’ National Butchery Teams compete in test matches, just as they would in soccer, rugby, or cricket.

 Like any of these “friendly” competitions, the rivalries can often be quite fierce.
 Such is the case any time Australia and New Zealand compete in anything, and while the competitors are friendly, the competition is fierce with victories and bragging rights trading off between the two teams over the years.